-Vassilopita Tsoureki is a brioche kind of Greek Sweet Bread made for New Year’s Day.u00c2u00a0 After midnight and the change of the Year, the head of the family cuts this bread (or cake).u00c2u00a0 Whoever finds the coin is considered to be lucky during the next year. u00c2u00a0 If you would like to learn more about the tradition, read an older post here.
+Vassilopita Tsoureki is a brioche kind of Greek Sweet Bread made for New Year’s Day.
+After midnight and the change of the Year, the head of the family cuts this bread (or cake).
+Whoever finds the coin is considered to be lucky during the next year.
+If you would like to learn more about the tradition, read an older post here.

-As this bread has been mentioned many times in older Vassilopita posts, I decided that it was time to post this recipe as well.u00c2u00a0u00c2u00a0 I made this bread today, in order to have time to post it ahead, for my readers.u00c2u00a0 I will update it with some better photos tomorrow as when I attempted to take a photo, the battery of my other camera had depleted.
+As this bread has been mentioned many times in older Vassilopita posts, I decided that it was time to post this recipe as well.
+I made this bread today, in order to have time to post it ahead, for my readers.

-The recipe is based onu00c2u00a0 Tsourekia filled with Chestnuts which I made a couple of years ago.
+The recipe is based on Tsourekia filled with Chestnuts which I made a couple of years ago.